GaryWang7/Wang_RAGE24_2026/RAGE24_negative_binomial_CNA/README.md

 ```

 # Whole pipeline:
-For step 0-step 2, we run it with shell script to parallelize across libraries.
-For setp 3, we run it with Docker Rstudio server to combine the individual library results.
+For Steps 0–2, we use shell scripts to parallelize processing across libraries.
+The estimated runtime for all RAGE single-cell data generated in this study is ~6 hours on a 10-core 12th Gen Intel(R) i5-12600K workstation.
+For Step 3, we use RStudio Server inside Docker container to combine results from individual libraries.

 ## Step 0 - step 2
 ```sh